innovyze/Open-Source-Support/README.md

 Exchange scripts will sometimes be packaged alongside a standalone database and an `exchange.bat` file.
 The goal is allowing the script to be run off the shelf when the repo is cloned.

-The BAT file encapsulates a set of commands that provide the `*.rb` script to the Exchange executable in a specific Workgroup Client version.
+The BAT file encapsulates commands that call the Exchange executable and provide the Ruby script in the same folder as a parameter for a specific Workgroup Client version.
 It allows a degree of customisation - see an example below:
 ```bat
 @ECHO OFF
 SET version=2021.1